awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 + Either `--engine aurora-mysql` for a MySQL 5\.7–compatible DB cluster, or `--engine aurora` for a MySQL 5\.6–compatible DB cluster
 + `--kms-key-id`

-  The AWS Key Management Service \(AWS KMS\) encryption key to optionally encrypt the DB cluster with, depending on whether your DB snapshot is encrypted\.
+  The AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) to optionally encrypt the DB cluster with, depending on whether your DB snapshot is encrypted\.
   + If your DB snapshot isn't encrypted, specify an encryption key to have your DB cluster encrypted at rest\.
 Otherwise, your DB cluster isn't encrypted\.
   + If your DB snapshot is encrypted, specify an encryption key to have your DB cluster encrypted at rest using the specified encryption key\.
 Otherwise, your DB cluster is encrypted at rest using the encryption key for the DB snapshot\.
 **Note**